bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/dont-use-index-as-keys.md

 );
 ```

 When you run this code, you’ll be given a warning that a key should be provided for list items.
-A “key” is a special string attribute you need to include when creating lists of elements.
+A "key" is a special string attribute you need to include when creating lists of elements.
 We’ll discuss why it’s important in the next section.

 Let’s assign a `key` to our list items inside `numbers.map()` and fix the missing key issue.